sergeyerin/tlg-bot-port-helper/README.md

-# TLG Bot Portuguese Helper 🇵🇹
+# TLG Bot Portuguese Helper 🇵🇹🇷🇺

-A Telegram bot that helps users learn Portuguese by providing verb conjugations and grammar corrections using OpenAI.
+A Telegram bot that helps Russian speakers learn Portuguese by providing verb conjugations and grammar corrections using OpenAI.
+The bot interface and explanations are in Russian.

 ## Description

-This bot provides two main features:
+This bot provides two main features for Russian speakers:
-1. **Verb Conjugation**: Send any Portuguese verb in any form, and get all conjugations across different tenses
+1. **Verb Conjugation**: Send any Portuguese verb in any form, and get all conjugations across different tenses with Russian labels
-2. **Grammar Correction**: Send Portuguese phrases and get corrections with explanations
+2. **Grammar Correction**: Send Portuguese phrases and get corrections with detailed explanations in Russian

 ## Features